abhaynayar/obsidian/labs/injured_android.md

 The `b3nac.injuredandroid.FlagFiveActivity` calls the `b3nac.injuredandroid.FlagFiveReceiver`.

-Looking at the code of the latter, we see that once the receiver is called twice, we get the flag.
+Once the receiver is called twice, we get the flag.

 ```java
 // -snip-